Manishearth/manishearth.github.io/source/drafts/diplomat.md

 For the past few years, as a part of my work on [ICU4X], I've been working on [Diplomat], a multi-language unidirectional FFI tool for wrapping Rust libraries.

-I originally [designed][design-doc] by me in 2021 as a response to the question "What is the best way to expose ICU4X (A Rust library) to other programming languages?".
+I originally [designed][design-doc] Diplomat in 2021 as a response to the question "What is the best way to expose ICU4X (A Rust library) to other programming languages?".
 For context, while written in Rust, one of ICU4X's core design goals was to be available to any programming language, starting with a core set and expanding over time.
 This is in contrast to the existing Unicode libraries [ICU4C] and [ICU4J], which serve C/C++ and Java respectively.

 In the long run, for such a project, tooling becomes a necessity.
 If ICU4X was just being exposed to a single language, this could potentially be feasible: someone manually writes FFI for every new API that gets written in Rust, and you need to ramp up at least part of the team on writing FFI for one particular language.
 However, as the number of languages you wish to support grows, this becomes more and more untenable.
 It is unreasonable to expect most members of an engineering team on the FFI peculiarities of C++, JS, Dart, the JVM, etc.